linas/i370-bigfoot/README.md

   completed when the original project was abandoned.
 Most of the needed support is in the assembler, but might be buggy.
-The GOT/PLT design never got fully underway, the glibc `ld.so` compiled but didn't run.
-There's been no work to create `ld.so` for uClibc.
+The GOT/PLT design never got fully underway, the glibc `ld.so` compiled but certainly wouldn't have worked.
+There's some basic groundwork to create `ld.so` for uClibc, but the hard parts haven't been done.

 * SMP support in the kernel was started, but never finished.

-* The current uClibc/i370 version does not support (posix) threads.
+* The current uClibc/i370 version does not support either posix threads, nor LinuxThreads of the era.

 * The kernel does not have any 3880/3990 CKD/ECKD drivers, which means that there is no disk storage.
 The demos all run from a ramdisk, but